-We all might have felt annoyed and irritated due to unwanted ads popping on our browser at some point of time.
+We all might have felt annoyed and irritated due to unwanted ads popping on our browser at some point in time.

-Well, according to speculations, Google may introduce ad-block in Google Chrome to ease your way out and stop annoying content obscuring advertisements.
+Well, Good News Folks! according to speculations, Google may introduce an ad-block in Google Chrome to ease your way out and stop annoying content obscuring advertisements.
 This feature, if introduced will be for both mobile and desktop versions.

 Image Credit: http://www.businessinsider.in

-Google would be taking help from The Coalition for Better Ads for setting the standard for better ads and eliminating ads like unwanted pop-ups, auto play video ads, ads with countdown as these comes under “a threshold of consumer acceptability” according to the latter.
+Google would be taking help from The Coalition for Better Ads for setting the standard for better ads and eliminating ads like unwanted pop-ups, auto-play video ads, ads with a countdown as these comes under “a threshold of consumer acceptability” according to the latter.

 Google may block all the offending advertisement instead of filtering them.
 This step could also harm other companies who count on advertising for their revenue generation to fund their businesses.
 With this move, all the online ad companies should have to make sure that their ads live up to the standard.